The most successful marketers have one thing in common.

 If your information isn’t safe with them, where is it safe?

 This event has consumers on high alert.

-They may be hesitant to do things like entering their credit card information online fearing they could become victims of credit card fraud.
+They may be hesitant to enter their credit card information online, fearing they could become victims of credit card fraud.

 How can you make consumers feel safe?

 There are certain things you can do to add credibility to your website.

 - Make it easy to navigate.